Study Abroad in Aix-en-Provence, France

 Fall Semester, Spring Semester, or Full Year Program

 Students typically earn 16 credits in a wide range of fields.
-IAU offers semester programs in:
+Students choose one academic track when they apply:

 - The French Honors Program